groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/outlookoptions/folder/_index.md

 ---
 title: Folder
 second_title: GroupDocs.Viewer for .NET API Reference
-description: The name of the folder e.g. Inbox Sent Item or Deleted Items to render.
+description: Sets the name of the folder e.g. Inbox Sent Item or Deleted Items to render.
 type: docs
 weight: 30
 url: /net/groupdocs.viewer.options/outlookoptions/folder/
 ---
 ## OutlookOptions.Folder property

-The name of the folder (e.g. Inbox, Sent Item or Deleted Items) to render.
+Sets the name of the folder (e.g. Inbox, Sent Item or Deleted Items) to render.

 ```csharp
 public string Folder { get; set; }
 ```

+### Remarks

+When rendering an Outlook data file, GroupDocs.Viewer renders messages from all folders contained in the file (including nested folders).
+Use this property to render items from a specific folder.

+For code example, see this [documentation](https://docs.groupdocs.com/viewer/net/render-outlook-data-files/#render-a-specific-folder).

 ### See Also